npm/cacache/README.md

 #### <a name="put-file"></a> `> cacache.put.file(cache, key, file, [opts], cb)`

 Inserts a file into the cache by pathname.
-If `file` refers to a tarball, it will be expanded and stored in the cache that way.
-The tarball may optionally be gzipped.
-Any other files will be stored as single files inside the cache directory.

 ##### Example